 - Celebrity Edition: Celebs appeared occasionally during the original 1950-61 era, while the Narz/Wood era incorporated the celebrity guest into its regular format.
 The Hall version switched to all-celebs on November 5, 1979 and never looked back.

-- Game Show Appearance: In a "lost episode" of The Honeymooners, Ralph and Norton appeared on a Collyer episode to do a stunt involving cups, saucers, and "a lemon machine".
+- Game Show Appearance: In a "lost episode" of The Honeymooners in 1953, Ralph and Norton appeared on a Collyer episode to do a stunt involving cups, saucers, and "a lemon machine".

-- In the Hall version, the teams played the Bonus Shuffle (shuffleboard) to determine who went to the bonus round.
+- In the Hall version, the teams played the Bonus Shuffle (shuffleboard) to determine who'd attempt the Bonus Stunt.
 The team with more money got three pucks, while their opponents got two.
 The team whose puck touched the highest money amount without falling off the board won that amount, became the champions, and played a final stunt for 10 times that amount.

 - In the PAX version, there were two: